-The Group has a lease contract that include extension and termination options.
-The Group applies judgement in evaluating whether it is reasonably certain whether or not to exercise the option to renew or terminate the lease.
-That is, it considers all relevant factors that create an economic incentive for it to exercise either the renewal or termination.
-After the commencement date, Group reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew or to terminate.
+The Group has a lease contract that include extension option.
+The Group applies judgement in evaluating whether it is reasonably certain whether or not to exercise the option to renew the lease.
+That is, it considers all relevant factors that create an economic incentive for it to exercise the renewal.
+After the commencement date, the Group reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew.

-The Group excludes the renewal period as part of the lease term for leases of buildings with non-cancellable period included as part of the lease term as these are reasonably certain to be exercised because there will be a significant negative effect on operation if a replacement asset is not readily available.
-Furthermore, the periods covered by termination options are included as part of the lease term only when there are reasonably certain not to be exercised.
+The Group includes the renewal period as part of the lease term for leases of buildings as these are reasonably certain to be exercised because there will be a significant negative effect on operation if a replacement asset is not readily available.